 A plea of not guilty at arraignment will not be held against you at any time.
 In fact, many courts will not allow you to plead guilty to a serious charge without consulting an attorney first.

-You have a right to an attorney.
+You have a right to an Experienced Criminal Defense Attorney.

 You have a right to have an attorney of your choosing represent you throughout the entire criminal process and for that attorney to be present with you at all court hearings.
 If you cannot afford an attorney and qualify financially, the court will appoint a public defender to represent you.